-Through research, development and policy advice, the Federal Institute for Occupational Safety and Health (BAuA) wants to contribute to the effectiveness of occupational safety and health and to support its conceptual development.
+Through research, development and policy advice, the Federal Institute for Occupational Safety and Health (BAuA) aims to contribute to the effectiveness of occupational safety and health and to support its conceptual development.

 BAuA's impact research in the field of occupational safety and health is particularly focused on the analysis of changes in the effectiveness of occupational safety and health structures and the impact of prevention practices.

-The change in the working world entails new demands and stresses for employees.
+The ongoing change in the working world entails new demands and strains for employees.
 This also leads to a change in the framework conditions for the existing structures and instruments of inner-company and supra-company occupational safety.

 Companies have a wide range of support available for the implementation of legal requirements.
 Nevertheless, only a limited number of companies have integrated the corresponding measures - for example, the ongoing process of risk assessment - into their operational organisation.